bitwalker/swarm/README.md

 ## Testing

-`mix test` runs a variety of tests, most of the use a cluster of Elixir nodes to test the tracker and the registry.
+`mix test` runs a variety of tests, most of them use a cluster of Elixir nodes to test the tracker and the registry.
 If you want more verbose output during the tests, run them like this:

     # SWARM_DEBUG=true mix test

-This enabled GenServer tracing on the Tracker processes, amongst others.
+This sets the log level to `:debug`, runs ExUnit with `--trace`, and enables GenServer tracing on the Tracker processes.

 ## TODO